StackVista/stackstate-docs/README.md

 ## Can't find something?

 **Search for it!** Use the search bar on the top right.
-If you believe any documentation is missing, please let us know on the [StackState support site](http://support.stackstate.com/).
+If you believe any documentation is missing, please let us know on the [Rancher Observability support site](http://support.stackstate.com/).

 ## Troubleshooting and support

 Any questions?
 We love to help!
-Find our support team on the [StackState support site](http://support.stackstate.com/).
+Find our support team on the [Rancher Observability support site](http://support.stackstate.com/).